Patents of Invention

-Electronic filing: available.
+Electronic filing: obligatory.

 Electronic signatures: are accepted if in accordance with the provisions of the eIDAS regulation and bear the related format.
 Further, scanned copies of wet signed documents are accepted and the subsequent submission of the original is not required, however, it is advisable to keep the original in case the relevant authority requests it at a later date.